 Valentine wrote a detailed essay “Some Account of the Parish of Cocking” in which he mentions the clear water of the stream with its abundant excellent trout, which were regularly poached.
 The tythe map of 1842 records the title of the Revd.
 Valentine to the churchyard, the pond, the chalkpit, a large part of Cocking Down and glebe lands around the village.

-During his appointments at both Cocking and Nuthurst, Valentine engaged several curates to help him deal with the spiritual needs of his parishioners.
+During his appointments at both Cocking and Nuthurst, Valentine engaged several curates to help him deal with the spiritual needs of his parishioners, with eleven being recorded at Nuthurst in the 30 years between 1822 and 1851.
 Some of his curates made more of an impact on the national stage than at Cocking or Nuthurst.
 John Broadwood, a collector and recorder of English folk songs, was curate at both parishes in 1824, as was William John Blew, who helped translate the Book of Common Prayer, in 1832, although neither appears in the Cocking parish registers.
-Another celebrated cleric, Henry Garrett Newland was curate at Cocking from May 1833 to March 1834, during which time he conducted several funerals and baptisms.
+Another celebrated cleric, Henry Garrett Newland was curate at Cocking from May 1833 to September 1834, during which time he conducted several funerals and baptisms.

 In May 1854, Anna Maria’s first child, Frank was born in Cocking, but died at only a few hours old, and was buried in the churchyard on 10 May.
 The funeral service was conducted by Revd.
 Wyndham Serres, the rector of Bepton.